top of page

 DIRECTED BY: Robert Knights

 At Nostalgia Pie, we love our mystery and suspense TV series and movies.
 Life doesn't feel complete unless there's a whodunnit to solve!
-If you're a fan of Tales of the Unexpected or Alfred Hitchcock Presents, then you'll love Thriller - the British mystery and suspense anthology series that was first broadcast on UK screens 14th April 1973.
+If you're a fan of Tales of the Unexpected or Alfred Hitchcock Presents, then you'll love Thriller - the British mystery and suspense anthology series that was first broadcast on UK screens on 14th April 1973.
 But despite being a hit in Britain and America, it seems Thriller was given just one repeat on British television before it mysteriously faded away, with a lot of people born after the seventies not knowing much about this amazing show.
 But Thriller still has a legion of fans and has become something of a cult classic.

 Want to find out more?
 Read on!

-What's this Thriller all about?
+What's this Thriller all about then?

 A terrified Carol Linley in If It's A Man - Hang Up